Habrador/Unity-Control-systems-Tutorial/README.md

 Link to the tutorial: https://www.habrador.com/tutorials/pid-controller/

 As a bonus you will also get the following:
-* Stabilize a propelle (left click to shoot balls at it)
+* Stabilize a propeller with a PID controller (left click to shoot balls at it)
-* Stabilize an inverted pendulum
+* Stabilize a inverted pendulum with a PID controller
 * Make a linked robot move towards a point

 Follow me on Twitter for more Unity stuff: https://twitter.com/eriknordeus